 Learn the History of Chocolate

 Belgium is, of course, known for its chocolate.
-And Bruges features not only some of the best places to pick up sweet treats, but a museum to take you through the history of chocolate.
-Choco-story Museum examines the use of the cacoa bean and its development from a bitter drink consumed by the ancient Mayans and Aztecs to the sweet white, milk, and dark bon-bons we know today.
+And Bruges features not only some of the best places to pick up sweet treats but a museum to take you through the history of chocolate.
+Choco-story Museum examines the use of the cacao bean and its development from a bitter drink consumed by the ancient Mayans and Aztecs to the sweet white, milk, and dark bon-bons we know today.